quicwg/datagram/draft-ietf-quic-datagram.md

 Implementations can optionally support allowing the application to specify a sending expiration time, beyond which a congestion-controlled DATAGRAM frame ought to be dropped without transmission.

+Implementations that set max_datagram_no_ack should be wary of sending purely DATAGRAM frames as this can lead an exhaustion of the congestion control windows.

 # Security Considerations